 Improvements to assessment processes were present in 36% of the DHRs (12/33).
 Children's Social Care had the most targeted recommendations within this section (8 DHRs).
+Recommendations included:

-Recommendations included: the importance of carrying out (and embedding) domestic abuse assessments, or other assessments of relational risk (9 DHRs), improvements in child safeguarding assessments (5 DHRs), and improvements in child in need/protection/care plans (2 DHRs).
-The gendered framing of 'failure to protect' needs to be challenged.
+- the importance of carrying out (and embedding) domestic abuse assessments, or other assessments of relational risk (9 DHRs), - improvements in child safeguarding assessments (5 DHRs), and - improvements in child in need/protection/care plans (2 DHRs).